 Students apply for either a fall or spring session, by the established deadlines, to the Tippie College of Business through an online application.

-The application includes the submission of a resume and personal statement.
+The application includes the submission of a resume and admission essay.
 The purpose of the resume is to prepare students for additional activities in the college that require a resume and to identify and develop areas of skill development.
-The purpose of the personal statement is to provide staff with additional information that may not be captured in other parts of the application, and to identify and address any writing deficiencies.
+The purpose of the admission essay is to provide staff with additional information that may not be captured in other parts of the application, and to identify and address any writing deficiencies.

-A passing resume and personal statement are required for admission to the college.
-Students will be notified before the current session is over as to the status of their resume and personal statement.
-Students who do not have a passing resume or personal statement score will be contacted, and if eligible, will be allowed to resubmit prior to final grades being posted for that session and the final admission decision is made.
+A passing resume and admission essay are required for admission to the college.
+Students will be notified before the current session is over as to the status of their resume and admission essay.
+Students who do not have a passing resume or admission essay score will be contacted, and if eligible, will be allowed to resubmit prior to final grades being posted for that session and the final admission decision is made.

 Students who are denied admission are eligible to appeal their admission decision after they have received notification from the Office of Admissions that they have not been admitted to the Tippie College of Business.
-Appeals are only accepted if admission was denied because of academic performance; students who are inadmissible due to a failed resume, a failed personal statement, or an incomplete application are not eligble to appeal.
+Appeals are only accepted if admission was denied because of academic performance; students who are inadmissible due to a failed resume, a failed admission essay, or an incomplete application are not eligible to appeal.
 Students who can provide documentation of extenuating circumstances that affected their academic performance may submit an appeal.
 Additional information can be found on the appeal for standard admission form.
-Appeals must be submitted online by 4:30 p.m. the Friday before classes start.
+Absent extenuating circumstances, appeals must be submitted on-line within 10 days from the date of notification.